-The PAHP contractor's network providers submit proposed plans of care to the PAHP contractor for service authorization.
-The PAHP Contractor is required to screen the authorization data received from network providers for completeness, logic, and consistency with the goals identified in the plan of care and waiver requirements.
-The PAHP contractor responds to the network provider's authorization request with a prior authorization number that the network provider will place on the professional service claims submitted to the state's MMIS claims system.
-The PAHP contractor transmits service authorization data to the state's fiscal agent to be applied to post-service waiver claims.
-PAHP network providers submit post-service claims to the state's MMIS for payment.
-Once the PAHP network provider submits a claim, the claim enters the MMIS and is processed through the processing cycle, which includes all edits and audits.
-The PAHP network contractors receive 100% of the reimbursement.
+The PAHP contractor's network providers submit proposed plans of care to the PAHP contractor for review and service authorization.
+The PAHP contractor is required to screen the authorization request data received from network providers for completeness, logic, and consistency with the goals identified in plan of care and waiver requirements.
+The PAHP contractor responds to the network provider's authorization request with a prior authorization number that the network provider will place on the professional service claims submitted to the State's MMIS claims system.
+The PAHP contractor transmits service authorization data to the state's fiscal agent/MMIS to be applied to post-service waiver claims submitted.
+PAHP network providers submit post-service claims to the MMIS for payment.
+Once the PAHP network provider submits a claim, the claim enters the MMIS and is processed through the claims adjudication cycle, which includes all edits and audits.
+The claim reimbursement is made directly to the PAHP network provider.

-Appendix I: Financial Accountability I-2: Rates, Billing and Claims (2 of 3)
+I-2: Rates, Billing and Claims (2 of 3)